BACK

 When it comes to pricing, be cautious if a property’s price seems too good to be true.
 Compare rental prices for similar local properties and trust your gut if something seems off.

 • Conduct Research: First, use Google Maps to check the property’s location and make sure it exists.
 Then, look for reviews and ownership records to get a better feel for its history and reputation.
+See if the person who claims to really does have legitimate property ownership.

 • See the Property Before Sending Money: Be sure to visit the property in person.
 This will give you an opportunity to meet the landlord face to face and see the property in real life.